 If you want to visit the best art galleries and museums in Tucson you can go to:

-The Desert Art Museum, a non-profit institution, first welcomed visitors on November 1, 2013.
-The Museum has a library, classrooms, conference and auditorium space, and a 25,000-square-foot display area.
-Maynard Dixon, Thomas Moran, Albert Bierstadt, and Gerald C. Smith are among the many historical relics and classic and current Southwestern paintings on display in the Museum.
+The Desert Art Museum is open from noon to 4pm Thursday through Saturday as a non-profit institution that first welcomed visitors in 2013.
+The Museum has a library, classrooms, conference and auditorium space, and a 25,000-square-foot display area while Maynard Dixon, Thomas Moran, Albert Bierstadt, and Gerald C. Smith are among the many historical relics and classic and current Southwestern paintings on display.

 The Museum of Art and Historic Block brings art to life via relevant and engaging activities that encourage exploration, creativity, and cultural awareness.
-The Tucson Fine Arts Association founded the Museum in 1924, and it was originally housed at the Kingan House on Franklin Street in the El Presidio Historic District.
-To define its exhibiting and education goal, the group was formally renamed the Tucson Art Center in 1954.
+The Tucson Fine Arts Association founded the Museum in 1924 and it was originally housed at the Kingan House on Franklin Street in the El Presidio Historic District.
+To define its exhibiting and education goal, the group was formally renamed the Tucson Art Center in 1954 and today you can visit them from 10am to 5pm Thursday through Sunday.

-MOCA is the only museum near you that is fully dedicated to modern art from across the world, and it was founded by artists in 1997.
-MOCA is housed in a renovated firehouse in downtown and uses modern art to find innovative answers to today’s and tomorrow’s challenges.
-MOCA hosts a series of critical exhibits by locally, regionally, and globally known contemporary artists that promote conversation and empathy between artists and viewers.
+The Museum of Contemporary Art (MOCA) is the only museum near you that is fully dedicated to modern art from across the world and it was founded by artists in 1997 in a renovated firehouse in downtown as it uses modern art to find innovative answers to today’s and tomorrow’s challenges.
+MOCA is open from 11am to 6pm Thursday through Saturday and from 11am to 4pm on Sunday hosting a series of critical exhibits by locally, regionally, and globally known contemporary artists that promote conversation and empathy between artists and viewers.

-Solar Culture Gallery is a collective of artists devoted to bringing local art and music to the downtown area.
-Etherton Gallery has been the go-to place for photography collectors and lovers in the Southwest since 1981.
-The gallery shows prominent local and regional artists in a range of mediums and is known for its museum-quality exhibits and extensive collection of historical and modern photographs.
+Etherton Gallery has been the go-to place for photography collectors and lovers in the Southwest since 1981 showing prominent local and regional artists in a range of mediums.
+Etherton is known for its museum-quality exhibits and extensive collection of historical and modern photographs.

-The 2,800-square-foot Madaras Gallery has one of the greatest collections of local art, including the work of 26 guest artists.
+The 2,800-square-foot Madaras Gallery is open from 10am to 5pm Monday through Saturday and from 11am on Sunday displaying one of the greatest collections of local art including the work of 26 guest artists.
 Paintings, canvas reproductions, prints, sculpture, pottery, and hand-blown glass are all available and that beautiful picture from the top of our post came from there.

-Desert Artisans’ Gallery is a fine art gallery maintained by local artists in Southern Arizona.
-Over 60 of the area’s top creators are represented by the gallery, who work with a range of mediums including clay, glass, jewelry, paintings, photography, and wood.
+Over 60 of the top artists in your area are represented by Desert Artisans’ Gallery who works with a range of mediums including clay, glass, jewelry, paintings, photography, and wood.
+Visit them from 10am to 4pm Tuesday through Saturday.

-The De Grazia Gallery in the Sun Museum began as a tiny building project in the early 1950’s and has now grown into a 10-acre National Historic District conceived and built by renowned Arizona artist Ettore “Ted” DeGrazia.
-The Gallery in the Sun Museum houses six permanent art collections that depict historical events and Native American civilizations in the Southwest.
-Some of the gallery’s 15,000 DeGrazia originals are on show in rotating exhibitions and many are available for purchase in the consignment room, and the gift store has a large range of replicas.
+The De Grazia Gallery in the Sun Museum is open from 10am to 4pm daily after starting out as a tiny building project in the early 1950’s and today it has grown into a 10-acre National Historic District conceived and built by renowned Arizona artist Ettore “Ted” DeGrazia.
+The Gallery in the Sun Museum houses six permanent art collections that depict historical events and Native American civilizations in the Southwest while some of the gallery’s 15,000 DeGrazia originals are on show in rotating exhibitions and many are available for purchase in the consignment room plus the gift store has a large range of replicas.

 Ceramic sculptures by Chris Bubany Studio are hand painted with influences from the vibrant colors and motifs of the Southwest where she grew up.
-Hummingbirds, wildflowers, quail, desert sceneries, and more may all be found here to assist you.
+Hummingbirds, wildflowers, quail, desert sceneries, and more may all be found from 10am to 4pm Tuesday through Saturday.

 Materials & Supplies Near You

-These art stores near you should have all of the materials and supplies you need:
+These art stores in your area should have all of the materials and supplies you need:

-People have relied on Arizona Art Supply for high-quality art materials and technical information for over 65 years.
-Arizona Art Supply also contributes generously to professional arts groups in order to ensure that individuals have solid community foundations.
+People have relied on Arizona Art Supply for high-quality art materials and technical information for over 65 years and they also contribute generously to professional arts groups in order to ensure that individuals have solid community foundations.

-Sarnoff Art is a locally owned and operated gallery that prides itself on cultivating partnerships with the local artistic community.
-Their knowledge will get you on the proper course, whether it’s for professionals, school assignments, or creative hobbies.
+Sarnoff Art is a locally owned and operated gallery that prides itself on cultivating partnerships with the Tucson artistic community.
+Their knowledge will get you on the proper course whether it’s for professionals, school assignments, or creative hobbies.

 Shows & Events